ljt12138/Hyper-OS/docs/4user/program.md

    }
    ```

-Just like real operating systems, Hyper OS provides process as runtime environment for user-mode programs, which makes it possible for multi programs to work together independently.
+Just like real operating systems, Hyper OS provides the process as the runtime environment for user-mode programs, which makes it possible for several programs to work together independently.

 ## Process Memory Layout

-A process of Hyper OS has its own page table and `2G` independent linear address space(the size of linear address space is defined in `src/mm/pmem_info.cpp`).
-To simplify the problem, program in Hyper OS use very simple memory layout.
-Linear address space are divided into four sections, `.text, .data, .bss, .stack`, from `0x0` to `0x7fffffff`.
+A process of Hyper OS has its own page table and `2G` independent linear address space (the size of linear address space is defined in `src/mm/pmem_info.cpp`).
+To simplify the problem, programs in Hyper OS use very simple memory layout.
+Linear address space is divided into four sections, `.text, .data, .bss, .stack`, from `0x0` to `0x7fffffff`.

 - As program code is not actually in `.text`, the size of `.text` is always 0.
 - Static data of program (allocated by `handle::alloc_static`) will stores in `.data`.
 Static data is saved in `char *program::data`, and the size of `.data` is computed after `static_init()` finished.
 When the program is loaded into process, kernel allocate pages for `.data` and copy data of `char *program::data` into memory.